LexiTaber/LexiTaber/README.md

 🖥️ Currently working on: a custom Salesforce-Sharepoint integration

-📓 Currently studying: for the SF App Builder and Dev I Certifications
+📓 Currently studying: for SF App Builder and Dev I Certifications

 <!--